roman-milk/roman-milk.github.io/kathy-and-pete.md

+===

- ****** Kathy and Pete ****** byJust_Plain_Bob© Over the next month Pete fucked me in every room in my house and on damned near every piece of furniture and appliance that we owned.
+Over the next month Pete fucked me in every room in my house and on damned near every piece of furniture and appliance that we owned.
 Ken was always in town, but never close like Pete wanted.
 Just when I was about to give up hope that it would ever happen (I wanted it, I wanted it bad - I wanted to see stars again) Ken gave us the opportunity.
 He hosted a poker party at our house.

  I told Pete about it and told him that it was our chance.